googleanalytics/autotrack/docs/plugins/event-tracker.md

 ### Tracking multiple events on the same element

-You can track multiple events on the same DOM element by passing a list of comma-separate event names to the `ga-on` attribute (assuming the default `attributePrefix` option).
+You can track multiple events on the same DOM element by passing a list of comma-separated event names to the `ga-on` attribute (assuming the default `attributePrefix` option).

 A common use case for this is to track multiple click types on link elements.
 For example, users don't always click on links with their primary mouse button: sometimes they middle-click to open the link in a background tab or right-click to copy the link address and share it.